So when is the best time to visit Egypt?

 Weather in Egypt in January

-If you’re planning to visit Egypt in January, then you’re in luck.
+If you’re planning to visit Egypt in January, then you’re in luck as it’s one of the best times to visit Egypt.
 Even though it’s winter, the average temperature of 22°C (in the daytime, at least), is pleasant.
 Conversely, the temperature can drop to around 9°C at night.
 Northern Egypt is colder, in general, and there’s more rainfall.

 Cairo, for example, is pretty cloudy.
 In the south, somewhere like Siwa hardly gets any rain in January, and it hovers around 25°C. Coastal areas, such as Marsa Matruh, see quite changeable weather at this time of year.
 It’s a great time to visit Egypt without being too hot and bothered, not having to cover up from the sun the whole time.